mkmmnn/mkmmnn.github.io/_posts/2020-11-30-Hello-World.md

 | 30             | 0.0615       |

 I decided that this method was not practical for being able to generate lyrics from various artists, because of the time that it took to comupte.
 I did like how the network was very accurate with text generation and had few (if any) results, so I hoped I could hold on to the robust architecture with many LSTM layers with many nodes.

+### Transfer Learning Idea
+After realizing that it might take too long to create a very robust neural network for each artist individually, I decided I would attempt a transfer learning model.
+Abstractly, transfer learning takes a large, generalized data set, and trains a model on that data set.
+Then, that base model can be further differentiate when trained on a smaller data set.